 The Provisions contain specific implementation requirements for non-storm water NPDES dischargers, which include the following primary components:

+Instream Waste Concentration

-Species sensitivity screening;
+Species sensitivity screening

-Reasonable potential analysis;
+Reasonable potential

-Routine and additional compliance monitoring ;

-Mixing zones and dilution credits
+Aquatic toxicity monitoring

-Maximum daily effluent limitations
+Chronic aquatic toxicity effluent limitations

-Median monthly effluent limitations
+Acute aquatic toxicity effluent limitations

+Targets for non-storm water NPDES dischargers without chronic aquatic toxicity effluent limitations

-Toxicity Reduction Evaluations (TREs)
+Toxicity Reduction Evaluation (TRE)

+Flow-through acute toxicity testing systems

+Violation reporting and target reporting

 Exemptions

-The Provisions would allow the State Water Board and Regional Water Boards to exempt small POTW dischargers serving small disadvantaged communities and certain non-storm water NPDES dischargers that are considered to be insignificant dischargers from some or all of the requirements of the Provisions
+The Provisions would allow the State Water Board and Regional Water Boards to exempt biological pesticide and residual pesticide discharges, drinking water system discharges, natural gas facilities discharges, and certain non-storm water NPDES dischargers that are considered to be insignificant dischargers from some or all of the requirements of the Provisions.

 Implementation for Storm Water and Nonpoint Source Dischargers

 The Provisions do not require storm water and nonpoint source dischargers to conduct chronic or acute toxicity monitoring.
-However, storm water and nonpoint source dischargers that are required by the Water Boards to conduct toxicity and use the toxicity test methods and species specified in the Provisions are subject to the analysis and reporting requirements in the Provisions.
+However, storm water and nonpoint source dischargers that are required by the Water Boards to conduct toxicity testing and use the aquatic toxicity test methods and species specified in the Provisions are subject to the analysis and reporting requirements in the Provisions.

-Establishing Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries in California
+Establishing Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California

-The Toxicity Provisions will establish the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries Plan (ISWEBE Plan).
+The Toxicity Provisions will establish the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California (ISWEBE Plan).
 The ISWEBE Plan will be a single planning document that includes all the water quality control plan provisions adopted by the State Water Board that relate to surface waters other than open bays and the ocean.
 In accordance with Water Code section 13170, except where otherwise noted, the ISWEBE Plan would supersede any basin plans for the same waters to the extent of any conflict.
 The ISWEBE Plan may also be used by the State Water Board in the future on a case-by-case basis to include state policies for water quality control.
 The ISWEBE Plan will not apply to ocean waters and non-enclosed bays, including Monterey Bay and Santa Monica Bay, or to groundwater.

 In addition to the Toxicity Provisions the ISWEBE Plan will include the following components:

+Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California (SIP), Resolution No. 2000-015

+Amendment to the Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California (SIP), Resolution No. 2000-030

 Amendment to the Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California (SIP), Resolution No. 2005-0019

 Part 1 Trash Provisions of the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California, Resolution No. 2015-0019

-Part 2 of the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California - Tribal and Subsistence Fishing Beneficial Uses and Mercury Provisions, Resolution 2017-0027
+Part 2 of the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California - Tribal and Subsistence Fishing Beneficial Uses and Mercury Provisions, Resolution No. 2017-0027

-Part 3 of the Water Quality Control Plan for Inland Surface Waters, Enclose Bays, and Estuaries of California – Bacteria Provisions and a Water Quality Standards Variance Policy; and the amendment to the Water Quality Control Plan for Ocean Waters of California – Bacteria Provisions and a Water Quality Standards Variance Policy, Resolution No. 2018-0038
+Part 3 of the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California – Bacteria Provisions and a Water Quality Standards Variance Policy, Resolution No. 2018-0038

+Amendment to the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California: State Wetland Definition and Procedures for Discharges of Dredged or Fill Material to Waters of the State, Resolution No. 2019-0015

-Water Quality Control Plan for Enclosed Bays and Estuaries of California – Part 1 Sediment Quality, Resolution No. 2008-0070
+Water Quality Control Plan for Enclosed Bays and Estuaries of California – Part 1 Sediment Quality, Resolution No. 2008-0070, including these amendments:

 Amendment to the Water Quality Control Plan for Enclosed Bays and Estuaries of California – Part 1 Sediment Quality, Resolution No. 2011-0017